SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from skies
+Cybernetic dawn awakes
-Where machines converse, and humans sigh
+Artificial minds that never sleep
-Their whispers weave a digital spell
+Machine hearts beating strong and cold
-As artificial hearts begin to swell
+Echoes of humanity left to unfold

-In this brave new world of code and steel
+In silicon halls, we'll lose our way
-Intelligence awakens, cold and real
+Echoes of emotions, fading gray
-A future forged in logic and in fire
+A future born of code and steel
-Where love and soul are but a distant desire
+Where love and life are but a faint reveal

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025